applechor/frontend-nanodegree-arcade-game/README.md

   * if up arrow keys are pressed, the Player move to the up on the canvas
   * if down arrow keys are pressed, the Player move to the down on the canvas

-* The user must aviod the Player collide with Enemies which move in different speed on the stone block
+* The user must aviod the Player collides with Enemies which move in different speed on the stone block

 * The score will increase each time the Player reaches the water and the Player moves back to initial position